 A deliciously healthy Chocolate Orange Tart filled with coconut cream based caramel sauce to impress any guests or indulge in yourself.
-A gluten-free, dairy-free and vegan tart that looks absolutely stunning.
+A naturally gluten-free, dairy-free, and vegan tart that looks absolutely stunning.

 - it is vegan, refined-sugar-free, flourless and thus grain and gluten-free.
 It is pretty much suitable for anybody with any dietary restriction.
 If you are allergic to almonds or nuts, in general, you may want to replace the almond crust with this 2-Ingredient Quinoa Crust.
 I’m sure that would taste great, too.

 - it has dark CHOCOLATE in it!
 Anything with chocolate tastes out of this world, right?

 - it’s filled with a “healthy-ish” dulce-de-leche style caramel sauce!!!

 - oranges are in season right now and sweeter than ever.
 I can imagine this tart would look even prettier than it does already if you used different kinds of oranges to create a super colorful tart.
 Use one Navel, one Cara Cara, and one blood orange.

 The chocolate orange tart is filled with a healthy-ish caramel sauce that tastes similar to “dulce de leche”.
 Let that just sink in for a minute. *drool*

 It takes a little to make, but it’s easy and totally worth the time.
 It was hard not to spoon it right out of the pot and eat it all by itself.